SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 #### Log

 This is a dummy action, useful for debugging.
 It adds a log entry when executed.
-Usually the entry is added after the job request has been processed (`performJob`), but it can also be configured to log messages during initialization or when validating an incoming job.
+Usually the entry is added after the job request has been processed (`perform`), but it can also be configured to log messages during initialization or when validating an incoming job.